MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Graph Theoretical Modeling of MiLAC

 A \gls{milac} has been introduced in \cite{ner25-1} as a multiport microwave network made of tunable admittance components interconnecting the ports to ground and to each other.
 Considering a \gls{milac} with $N_V$ ports, we denote as $Y_{n,n}\in\mathbb{C}$ the admittance connecting port $n$ to ground, for $n=1,\ldots,N_V$, and as $Y_{m,n}\in\mathbb{C}$ the admittance interconnecting ports $m$ and $n$, $\forall m\neq n$.
 As a function of these tunable admittance components, the admittance matrix of the \gls{milac} $\mathbf{Y}\in\mathbb{C}^{N_V\times N_V}$ writes as

 for $m,n=1,\ldots,N_V$ \cite{ner25-1}.
 In a \gls{milac} where the ports are all interconnected to each other, i.e., including all admittance components $Y_{m,n}$, for $m,n=1,\ldots,N_V$, $\mathbf{Y}$ can be any arbitrary matrix following \eqref{eq:Yik}.
 In the case of lossless and reciprocal admittance components, $\mathbf{Y}$ can be any arbitrary imaginary symmetric matrix, as considered in Section~\ref{sec:system}.
 Nevertheless, besides this \gls{milac} architecture where the ports are all interconnected to each other, it is also possible to design \gls{milac} architectures including only a reduced number of interconnections between ports, and hence having lower circuit complexity.
 If ports $m$ and $n$ are not interconnected, $Y_{m,n}$ is an open circuit, i.e., it is forced to zero.
+In practice, two ports can be coupled even if disconnected due to mutual coupling effects, and therefore the distances between ports should be at least half a wavelength to mitigate these effects and a careful layout design should minimize unintended coupling as in standard microwave circuits.
 As a consequence of $Y_{m,n}=0$, also the $(m,n)$th element of $\mathbf{Y}$ is forced to zero according to \eqref{eq:Yik}, limiting the flexibility of the resulting \gls{milac}.
 This observation enables us to design numerous \gls{milac} architectures that strike a balance between flexibility and circuit complexity.

-To formally characterize all possible \gls{milac} architectures, we represent the circuit topology of any $N_V$-port \gls{milac} through a simple undirected graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ and $\mathcal{E}$ are its vertex set and edge set, respectively \cite{bon76}.
+To rigorously characterize all possible \gls{milac} architectures, we represent the circuit topology of any $N_V$-port \gls{milac} through a graph, i.e., a set of ``dots'' (named vertices) interconnected by ``lines'' (named edges).
+Formally, such graph is simple and undirected, meaning that the edges do not have a direction and that any two vertices are connected by at most one edge, and is defined by a pair of sets $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ and $\mathcal{E}$ are its vertex set and edge set, respectively \cite{bon76}.
 The set $\mathcal{V}$ is constituted by the indexes of the ports of the \gls{milac}, i.e.,

 where $N_V$ denotes the number of \gls{milac} ports, which is $N_V=N_S+N_T$ or $N_V=N_R+N_S$ for a transmitter- or receiver-side \gls{milac}, respectively.
 The set $\mathcal{E}$ is defined as

 meaning that there is an edge between vertices $V_m$ and $V_n$ if and only if there is a tunable admittance component interconnecting ports $m$ and $n$.
 In a lossless and reciprocal \gls{milac} with associated graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, the admittance matrix is therefore subject to $\mathbf{Y}=j\mathbf{B}$, with the susceptance matrix $\mathbf{B}$ fulfilling $\mathbf{B}=\mathbf{B}^T$ and $\mathbf{B}\in\mathcal{B}_{\mathcal{G}}$, where